Market Update

 Problem #1: Pre-Qualifications Masquerading as Pre-Approvals

-In a competitive market, offers backed by weak pre-quals are getting passed over — even when the price is right.
+In a competitive market, offers backed by weak pre-quals are getting passed over even in multi-offer situations, even when the price is right.
 I've seen sellers accept lower offers because the financing looked more solid.

 "A pre-qualification says you might qualify.
 A pre-approval says you do.
 There's a big difference when a seller is evaluating five offers."